sishtiaq/compose-z3-tutorial/README.md

 ### Rock n'roll

-Here, we're starting fsharpi on OS X and assuming the Z3 dlls are in ../platform/osx-mono.
+Here, we're starting fsharpi on OS X. The -I flag is assuming the Z3 dlls are in ../platform/osx-mono.
 Where-every your dlls are, make sure both the native dll and it's .NET wrapper are in the same directory.

 ```